Sweden

 1.1 Swedish higher education system

-All institutions are typically referred to as universities and they all have the ability to award bachelor-level qualifications.
+All institutions are typically referred to as universities and they all have the ability to award Bachelor-level qualifications.

 1.2 Entry requirements for universities in Sweden

 Completion of secondary education at advanced level, equivalent to passing the exam at the end of Swedish upper secondary school, is the basic requirement for entry to Swedish universities and university colleges.
-If you have A levels you should be eligible for entry to a Swedish university although each university is free to determine its own entry requirements and you will need to contact each university directly to find out what these are.
+If you have A levels, you should be eligible for entry to a Swedish university although each university is free to determine its own entry requirements and you will need to contact each university directly to find out what these are.
 In some cases, the combination of subjects expected by Swedish universities can be surprising.
-For example, Lund University' BSc in Geography requires maths, physics, chemistry and biology at A level.
+For example, Lund University' BSc in Physical Geography & Ecosystem Science requires maths, physics, chemistry and biology at A level.
 Geography is not required.

 Admission to all undergraduate education is limited.
 All study programs and courses have a fixed number of places, which are usually exceeded by the number of applicants.
 Every university and university college has its own procedure for selecting among eligible applicants.
 The criteria applied include: grades obtained, results from previous courses, assessment of work samples, interview results, special admission tests and work experience.
 These criteria vary from institution to institution.